Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Numerical setup

 \subsection{Gas accretion routine}

-Gas accretion is modeled using the \cite{Machida2010} and \cite{Kley1999} principles, like in \cite{Crida2017}.
-The \cite{Kley1999} principle is an arbitrary accretion rate, but limited by how much gas is available within the hill sphere of the planet.
+Gas accretion is modeled using the \cite{Machida2010} and \cite{Kley1999} principles, as in \cite{Crida2017}.
+The \cite{Kley1999} principle is an arbitrary accretion rate, but it is limited by how much gas is available within the hill sphere of the planet.
 The \cite{Machida2010} accretion rate is based on 3D isothermal shearing box simulations and represents the accretion rate of the planet in the runaway gas accretion phase.
-The accretion rate is different than in the contraction phase predicted by the core accretion model \citep{Piso2014}.
+The accretion rate is different than in the contraction phase, as predicted by the core accretion model \citep{Piso2014}.

 \cite{Crida2017} used Machida's accretion rate without reducing the gas surface density from its initial value $\Sigma_0$ when computing the accretion rate.
-To make sure that they were limited by what the disc can provide, they limited the accretion rate to the minimum between Machida's and Kley's accretion rates.
+To make sure that they were limited to what the disc can provide, they limited the accretion rate to the minimum between Machida's and Kley's accretion rates.
 As planets create gaps, the surface density profile around the planet is reduced compared to the initial profile.
 Therefore, in our study, we use the local surface density, defined as the average of the surface density from the position of the planet to $0.9 \; r_H$.
 Our accretion routine is written as follows:

-where $S_{disc}$ is the disc surface, $H$ the disc scale height, $\Omega$ the keplerian orbital period of the planet, $d$ the distance from the planet, $ r_H = r_p(m_p/3M_*)^{1/3}$ is the Hill sphere of the planet and $f_{\rm acc}$ is the inverse time scale upon which the accretion rate of \cite{Kley1999} is occurring.
-Here, $f_{\rm acc} = 1$ to determine which of the accretion rate is the smallest. $f_{\rm red}$ is a smooth reduction function used to predict which fraction of gas must be accreted on the planet as a function of the distance to the planet.
+where $S_{disc}$ is the disc surface, $H$ the disc scale height, $\Omega$ the keplerian orbital period of the planet, $d$ the distance from the planet, $ r_H = r_p(m_p/3M_*)^{1/3}$ is the Hill sphere of the planet, and $f_{\rm acc}$ is the inverse timescale upon which the accretion rate of \cite{Kley1999} is occurring.
+Here, $f_{\rm acc} = 1$ to determine which of the accretion rate is the smallest. $f_{\rm red}$ is a smooth reduction function used to predict what fraction of gas must be accreted on the planet as a function of the distance to the planet.
 It is defined as:

-This function is based on \cite{Robert2018} where they assumed that close to the planet, gas accretion is $100\%$ efficient ($\rm f_{\rm red} = 1$).
-However, it seems that $100\%$ efficiency is not realistic close to the planet. \cite{Schulik2019} have shown that gas accretion does not start from the full Hill sphere but only from a fraction of it.
-The accreted mass fraction increases closer to the planet and does not accrete $100\%$ of the gas close to it.
-We choose then to limit ourselves to a maximum value for $\rm f_{\rm red}$ of 2/3.
+This function is based on \cite{Robert2018}, where the authors assume that close to the planet gas accretion is $100\%$ efficient ($\rm f_{\rm red} = 1$).
+However, it seems that $100\%$ efficiency is not realistic in such a case. \cite{Schulik2019} showed that gas accretion does not start from the full Hill sphere but only from a fraction of it.
+The accreted mass fraction increases closer to the planet but it does not accrete $100\%$ of the gas in the vicinity.
+Thus, we chose to limit our study to a maximum $\rm f_{\rm red}$ value of 2/3.